dtrelogan/react-formstate/docs/api.md

 - label: a label modified by an optional labelPrefix (see [above](#labelPrefix))
 - fieldState: a [FieldState](#FieldState) contains props useful to an input component
-- updateFormState: the onChange handler for your input component
+- handleValueChange: the new change handler that takes a value parameter rather than an event
 - showValidationMessage: an optional onBlur handler

+the following deprecated prop is also passed:

+- updateFormState: the DEPRECATED onChange handler for your input component (takes an event parameter)

-note: for asynchronous validation you must override the framework generated updateFormState handler. see an example [here](/docs/asyncExample.md)
+note: for asynchronous validation you must override the framework generated handleValueChange handler. see an example [here](/docs/asyncExample.md)

 FormObjects and FormArrays pass the following properties to nested FormObjects and FormArrays.